 This project has been funded with support from the European Commission.
-This publication reflects only the views of the authors and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+This communication reflects the views only of the authors and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Table of contents